-Meanwhile, as of March 2006, IPUMS has become the largest repository of census microdata in the world with the official statistical authorities of more than 40 countries, encompassing over half of the world's population, entrusting a total of 138 censuses to the Minnesota Population Center (Table 1).
-The successes of ACAP and IPUMS is due in part to the increasing recognition among official statisticians that anonymized census microdata constitute statistical data products.
+Thanks to the cooperation of 50 national statistical authorities accounting for more than half the world's population, as of March 2006, IPUMS has become the largest repository of census microdata in the world with a total of 149 censuses entrusted to the Minnesota Population Center (Table 1).
+This success is due in part to the increasing recognition among official statisticians that anonymized census microdata constitute statistical data products.
 As such, they do not violate even the most stringent laws on statistical confidentiality, or privacy.
 In country-after-country, close study of the legislation on statistical privacy reveals that the dissemination of anonymized microdata, with names and detailed geographical identifiers suppressed, is not prohibited by law.
 In the rare instance where laws are interpreted to the contrary, this is often based on a misreading of the statutes and a misunderstanding of the statistical nature of anonymized census microdata.
 The General Data Dissemination System (GDDS) of the International Monetary Fund is widely recognized as the gold standard with respect to issues of privacy and statistical confidentiality.
 Our analysis completed in 2001 revealed that census microdata samples were disseminated by 37 of the 52 member states of the GDDS (McCaa and Ruggles 2002).
 This change in legal interpretation as well as the understanding of the importance of making better use of the enormous amount of census data collected, coupled with both the recognition that qualified academic researchers have a need to access census microdata and the enormous advances in desktop computing power-all have led to a breakthrough in making these valuable resources available for scientific and policy research.